department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 ##### FE Tools team

 Invalid content causes warning logs during staging deploys, and breaks the build during production deploys.
-These broken builds then need manual intervention, and require coordinating with another team.
+These broken builds then need manual intervention, and require coordinating with the CMS team.

 ##### Anybody that is trying to ship code for the VA.gov front end